Installation

 GitHub Actions

-Installing Relay on GitHub Actions in combination with shivammathur/setup-php
+Installing Relay on GitHub Actions using shivammathur/setup-php is seamless.

 jobs: